Does Your Air at School Pass or Fail?

 - Adopt indoor air quality programs: Encourage school administrators and facilities managers to take steps that make sure their school has clean air indoors.
 They can adopt tools used by schools across the nation.
 Learn about the tools they use that can help your local school keep the air healthy for your children.

 - Make school property tobacco-free: Sensing a theme here?
-Just like at home and work, tobacco free is the way to be!
+Just like at home and work, tobacco-free is the way to be!
 Schools grounds, facilities, vehicles and sponsored events should all be tobacco-free.
 Smoking cessation services should be provided for students and staff.
 Our Asthma-Friendly Schools Initiative has more details.
-Are you looking for a college or university completely free of tobacco?
-Find a tobacco-free college or university.

 - End school bus idling: What's outside can get inside.
 That's why adopting a bus anti-idling policy is important.
 Exhaust fumes from idling buses make their way indoors and endanger the health of everyone inside.
 School policies that limit school bus idling can cut the pollution coming indoors, while also saving money on fuel.
 For more information, go to the National Idle-Reduction Campaign, a part of the EPA's Clean School Bus USA program.